How to Write and Publish a Book for Free

 2. Get started writing your book right now.
 If you're at step one above, free write about your book idea to help you figure out what your book is about.
 Or, if you're ready for step two, write a scene from your book.

 Take fifteen minutes to write.
-Then, share your writing practice in the comments below so we can celebrate with you.
+Then, share your writing practice in the practice box below so we can celebrate with you.
 And if you share, be sure to leave feedback for your fellow writers!